byarmis/mpi3/USB_DAC_TROUBLESHOOTING.md

 Unfortunately, the audio isn't perfect.

 When running `speaker-test` (with or without the `-c 2` option for stereo channel testing) or `aplay` with a sample .wav file, there are pops and crackles during sound playback.
-They somewhat appear related to the relative volume of the sound being played in that the hard "c" and the sharp "t" in "front center" has more pops and crackles than the middle of the first word.

 This behavior is not observed with the Fiio E10k.